How to Start a Restaurant in South Africa

 Negotiate a lease or buy property.
 Verify zoning before signing.
 Get architectural drawings.
 Negotiate a 2–6 month rent-free fit-out period.

-Register a (PTY) Ltd via cipc.co.za or BizPortal app.
+Register a (PTY) Ltd via cipc.co.za or the BizPortal app.
 R125 online.

 Income tax + VAT (if turnover above R1m).
 Open a business bank account immediately.